GameDevHobby/gamedevhobby.github.io/content/posts/120525-filling-the-void/index.md

 ---
 title: "Filling the Void"
-date: 2025-05-12
+date: 2025-05-13
 draft: false

-description: "a description"
-summary: "a summary"
+summary: "Early on, rooms in Clone Station were just bland rectangles—big, empty spaces with the occasional random box plopped in.
+It worked... but it wasn’t fun.
+So I set out to give these rooms more personality and gameplay flavor."
 tags: ["Clone Station"]
 ---
-### This Week in CloneStation – Filling the Void
+### Recently in Clone Station - Filling the Void

 **What’s New**
 - Added new room shapes: **Circles**, **Donuts**, and **Expanded Hallways**